Mrkša Žarković: Early life and marriage

-His father was Žarko, a leading nobleman in Zeta after Emperor Stefan Dušan's death, mentioned in June 1357 as Emperor Uroš's nobleman.
+Mrkša was the son of Žarko, who was mentioned in 1356–1357 as ruling over a region at the mouth of the river Buna.
 Mrkša's mother was Teodora Dejanović, the daughter of Dejan, one of Stefan Dušan's magnates.
+After Žarko's death, Teodora married Đurađ I Balšić.

 In 1391, Mrkša married Ruđina Balšić, the daughter of Balša II, a lord in Zeta, and Komnina Asen, daughter of Jovan Asen.
-As a dowry Balša II received Valona, Berat, Kanina, and Himarë in the south of Albania.
+Due to the fact that his mother already married into the Balšić noble family by marrying Đurađ I, Mrkša's marriage to another member of the Balšić was therefore contrary to the canon law of the Eastern church.
+In 1394, Mrkša sent a monk by the name of Athanasius to the patriarch of Constantinople to request that his union be blessed by the archbishop of Ohrid and that his marriage was dictated by the risk posed by the advancing Ottoman Turks.
+In response, the patriarch answered that he could neither forbid nor confirm Mrkša's marriage, and he advised the couple to lead pious lives.
+Balša II ruled over Valona, Berat, Kanina, and Himarë in the south of Albania.
 After Balša II's death in the Battle of Savra, his wife Komnina ruled over his territory until 1396, when she became a nun and gave her territories to son-in-law Mrkša.
-Mrkša became a Lord of Berat, Valona and Kanina.
+Mrkša became Lord of Berat, Valona and Kanina.